shaunajm/Efficiclean/functional_spec/FunctionalSpec.md

 ##### Login

-Guests will be instructed to scan a QR code in their room to download EfficiClean.
-This will bring them to the login page for their room.
-All the guest will have to do is enter their first name and surname.
-This will be checked against the database to ensure that this guest is in this room.
-If the guest is in this room, the guest will be logged in and will be presented with the home screen.
+Each hotel room will have a sign with a QR code for downloading the application, their room number and hotel ID.
+When users open the Efficiclean application they will simply have to enter their room number, hotel ID, forename and surname.
+The application will then check the database to see if this guest is in the room.
+The user will then be logged into the application and be presented with home screen.

 ##### Status

 On the home screen, guests will be presented with three buttons.
 “Please service my room”, “Do not disturb” and “Checking out”.
 The guest simply clicks which button applies to them.
 If the guest clicks “Please service my room” they will be given a rough estimate of when a cleaning team will get to their room.
 Once their room has been completed  they will receive a push notification to let them know that they can return to their room.
 If a guest clicks “Do not disturb” they will be given the option to change their rooms status until a specified time.
-Once a guest’s room has been cleaned they will be provided with an optional feedback form which will be forwarded on to management.

 ##### Notification